MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_create_vm.md

 5. Select a generation for the machine and click **Next**.

   Generation 2 virtual machines were introduced with Windows Server 2012 R2 and provide a simplified virtual hardware model and some additional functionality.
 You can only install a 64-bit operating system on a generation 2 virtual machine.
 For more information on Generation 2 virtual machines see the [Generation 2 Virtual Machine Overview](https://technet.microsoft.com/en-us/library/dn282285.aspx).

+  > If the new virtual machine is configured as generation 2, and will be running a Linux distribution, secure boot will need to be disabled.
+Secure boot can be disabled on the properties of the virtual machine once it has been created.

 6. Select **2048** for the **Startup Memory** value and leave **Use Dynamic Memory**, selected.
 Click the **Next** button.